xpadrex/mazeSUD/README.md

 - migrate data from text files to SQlite database

+- create multiple instances of "player" struct when other players log into game

 - create game server/client

 - Add new classes, items, areas and monsters